joachimheintz/cs_p5_osc/README.md

 # cs_p5_osc

-Examples for trhe communication between Csound and Processing via OSC.
+Examples for the communication between Csound and Processing via OSC.